Merrick Christensen's Avatar

 An alternative implementation of self overwriting lazy getters is to define a memoized property that caches its result after its first call.

-caches the value.
+Lodash provices a handy utility called once which runs a function once and caches the value.
 Subsequent calls return the value initially computed.

-Here is an implementation of once
+Here is an implementation of once:

 const once = (fn) => {